adithyanair11/Aniflix/README.md

 # Aniflix

-This application allows users to browse through various anime tv shows and movies of various genres using the TMBD API.
+This application allows users to browse through anime tv shows and movies of various genres using the TMBD API.

 ## Application Features